 Some things that aren’t “rights”

-There tends to be a lot of misconceptions about what is a legal right and what is a privilege unique to certain apartments or leases.
+There tend to be many misconceptions about what is a legal right and what is a privilege unique to certain apartments or leases.

 For example, tenants do not, by law, have the right to an off-street parking space, on-site laundry, or a working dishwasher.
-Now, at certain rentals, these things may be promised as part of your lease, but your “right” to these amenities very much depends on the language of the lease you signed.
-Unless the lease explicitly guarantees you a dedicated parking space, available 24/7, 365 days a week, you might not have strong recourse if the landlord’s son starts parking in your spot.
+At certain rentals these perks may be promised as part of your lease, but your “right” to these amenities very much depends on the language of the lease you signed.
+Unless the lease explicitly guarantees you a dedicated parking space available 24/7, 365 days a week, you might not have strong recourse if the landlord’s son starts parking in your spot.

 Which brings us to the importance of getting things in writing…